usaid-cs/yesterday-i-learned/linguistics.md

+1. [Tea](https://i.redd.it/bgoe35wzayn11.png) is called Tea if the product was introduced by sea from Southern China, where it was pronounced *te*.
+Tea is called Cha if the product travelled from mainland China by land instead.
+1. *(Die) Traumweber* is German for Dreamweaver.
+There is [still](https://en.wikipedia.org/wiki/Adobe_Dreamweaver) a Dreamweaver released in 2018.
 1. The German word *Schiff* means "ship" because the [High German Consonant Shift](https://en.wikipedia.org/wiki/High_German_consonant_shift) changed the sound of the word from "ship" to "shiff" during the 4th or 5th century. *Appel* also changed some time later to *Apfel* in a similar shift.
 1. There is [no](https://english.stackexchange.com/questions/250861/feminine-version-of-colloquial-use-hi-man/250868) "hey man" equivalent for older women.
 For younger women there may be a "hey girl", but "hey madam" is not common.
 1. "Snide" means derogatory or mocking, but indirectly.